The new iMac is gorgeous, powerful and perfect for the home office | CNN Underscored

 We’ve been using Apple’s new iMac as our main machine for close to a week now, and we don’t want to stop anytime soon.
-Apple’s revamped all-in-one desktop feels tailor made for a work-from-home world, with a gorgeous 24-inch display, zippy performance, an excellent webcam and a beautiful design that you can comfortably set up just about anywhere.
+Apple’s revamped all-in-one desktop feels tailor-made for a work-from-home world, with a gorgeous 24-inch display, zippy performance, an excellent webcam and a beautiful design that you can comfortably set up just about anywhere.

-The new iMac (starting at $1,299; amazon com and bestbuy.com) completely refreshes Apple’s long-running desktop computer, with a slimmer-than-ever build, fun color options, and the same blazing Apple M1 processor that truly wowed us on last year’s MacBooks.
-So what’s it like to actually work and play on this highly-anticipated desktop?
+The new iMac (starting at $1,258.99; amazon com or $1,299.99; bestbuy.com) completely refreshes Apple’s long-running desktop computer, with a slimmer-than-ever build, fun color options and the same blazing Apple M1 processor that truly wowed us on last year’s MacBooks.
+So what’s it like to actually work and play on this highly anticipated desktop?
 Let’s dive in.

 The who, what and how